The Art of Coming Out Chapter 3 – The Spiritual Journey Begins in Exile

 Frank in London at a Christmas party.

 At 22 years old, I considered and was accepted to study for an Master of Philosophy degree at Trinity College Dublin, but Frank was going to study Art History in London and I wanted to be with him.
 (I would later return in my 50’s to finish the M. Phil at the Irish School of Ecumenics, studying International Peace Studies).
 The Church of Ireland would not ordain men until they were 23 years old, so my free year would be used to obtain a teaching credential at the London Institute of Education.
 A teaching credential in Religious Education would be useful in a parish ministry as well as give me some independence if we had to leave the church over the gay issue.
 This would be my insurance policy if the church kicked me out and allowed Frank and I to live together as a couple.
-We rented a room in Wimbledon from a lovely Quaker called Dudley Barlow.
+We rented a room in Wimbledon from a lovely Quaker, named Dudley Barlow.
 We met him through the emerging Gay Christian Movement where Malcolm had been active with straight allies like Jonathan.
 Malcolm asked me to speak at a conference at Wick where the Gay Christian Movement was launched and I met some wonderful lifelong friends there like Jim Cotter, who became one of the foremost liturgists of the Anglican Communion.
 John Brown, the Warden of the seminary, a very closeted gay priest, allowed me to attend the Wick conference, sensing this was important to me and my future ministry.
 All of the staff were supportive and sympathetic in as much as they could be, given the shame and guilt associated with the “love that dare not speak is name” and their own internalized homophobia.
-Nevertheless, some of my media/communication and social skills, how to be a clergy technician, my love of Irish church history and elementary reconcilation were formed during that year in Dublin.
+Nevertheless, some of my media/communication and social skills, how to be a clergy technician, my love of Irish church history and elementary reconciliation were formed during that year in Dublin.
 Brown was encouraging as much as he could be.
-He represented Trinity in awrding me the Downes Prize for Oratory and Composition after preaching a sermon in the college chapel.
+He represented Trinity College in awarding me the Downes Prize for Oratory and Composition after preaching a sermon in the college chapel.
 He, like many gifted LGBT clergy sacrificed a lot and the church benefited from their gifts and skills, but we would never be fully acknowledged and loved in the way we needed to be.
-Alcoholism, deep shame, self-harm and exile to England were the prizes that the vast majority of decent men (and later women) who faithfully served God and God’s people could expect.
-Sadly, 50 years later, the Church of Ireland is still (conciously or unconciously) exporting some of its finest people who do not abide by these unspoken rules.
+Alcoholism, deep shame, self-harm and ultimately exile to England were the prizes that the vast majority of decent men (and later women who faithfully served God and God’s people) could expect.
+Sadly, 50 years later, the Church of Ireland is still (consciously or unconsciously) exporting some of its finest people who do not abide by these unspoken rules.

 A year in London